hive-engine/steemsmartcontracts-wiki/NFT-Contracts.md

 * can be called by: Steem account that owns the NFT

 * parameters:
-  * name (string): name of the token (letters, numbers, whitespace only, max length of 50)
+  * name (string): new name of the token (letters, numbers, whitespace only, max length of 50)
   * symbol (string): symbol of the token (uppercase letters only, max length of 10)

 * example: